sybrew/the-seo-framework/readme.txt

 * TODO
 * Attachment Pages are now known as "Media".

+TODO note about that some options have been relocated.

 **For everyone: Better and faster titles**

 * Over the years, the title generation code became bigger, unsustainable, and eventually unmaintainable.
 So, it's now rewritten to almost half its previous size, being more straightforward and logical, without sacrificing any important features.
 In fact, we've added new features.